XAlienAssassin/MacOS_Scripts/Study_Guide_Apple_Cert.md

 ### 1. SIP/XProtect
 - **Study Focus**: Understand what System Integrity Protection (SIP) and XProtect are, their roles in macOS security, and how they interact.
 - **Key Question**: What does XProtect do if it detects malware?
   - **Answer**: XProtect scans downloaded apps and files for malware.
-If malware is detected, XProtect will prevent the app from launching and alert the user.
+If malware is detected, XProtect will prevent the app from launching, alert the user, and suggest they move it into the trash bin.

 ### 2. Rapid Security Response
 - **Study Focus**: Learn how Apple's Rapid Security Response works to provide security updates without needing a full OS update.